Our 5 Year Goals / Building Blocks of Growth

 Our StrategyIn June, 2012, Cubist announced the Company’s five-year strategic aspirations — Building Blocks of Growth.
 The Company’s five-year roadmap, including goals for top- and bottom-line growth, future pipeline developments, and cultural elements will position Cubist to deliver long-term, sustainable growth.
 Cubist has established itself as a global leader in the acute care/hospital environment.
 Our Building Blocks of Growth will help the company build on this momentum as we look to deliver important new medicines for patients and drive long-term value for our customers and shareholders.
 The Building Blocks of Growth reflects what sets Cubist apart and will help us sharpen our organizational focus through 2017.

 Acute care is the space where we work and invest.
-In the U.S., Cubist markets CUBICIN® (daptomycin for injection), the first antibiotic in a class of anti-infectives called lipopeptides, and ENTEREG® (alvimopan), the first and only FDA-approved therapy to accelerate the time to upper and lower gastrointestinal recovery following partial large or small bowel resection surgery with primary anastomosis.
+In the U.S., Cubist markets CUBICIN® (daptomycin for injection), the first antibiotic in a class of anti-infectives called lipopeptides, and ENTEREG® (alvimopan), the first and only FDA-approved therapy to accelerate the time to upper and lower gastrointestinal recovery following surgeries that include partial bowel resection with primary anastomosis.
 Cubist also markets DIFICID® (fidaxomicin) in the U.S. and Canada, for the treatment of Clostridium difficile-associated diarrhea (CDAD).

 Founded in 1992, Cubist has maintained its focus on becoming a leader in the discovery, development and commercialization of novel acute care therapies for use in hospitals and other acute care environments.